USDA-VS/GenoFLU/README.md

 # GenoFLU

-This tool uses BLAST to identify segments from a curated database.
+This tool uses BLAST to identify North American H5NX genomes in the 2.3.4.4b clade from a curated database.
 Pre-defined genotypes are cross-referenced with the top segment identifications, and a genotype is assigned.
 A cutoff of 2% difference from the closest curated sequence identifies new reassortment.
 New reassortment is reviewed using segment-based phylogenetic trees.
 If appropriate, new segment sequences will be added to the curated database and new genotype assignments updated.

 # Installation